BDaaac/BDaaac/README.md

 **About me**

 I'm a Data Science student based in Almaty, Kazakhstan.
-I build production-grade ML pipelines, REST APIs, and data-driven applications — end-to-end, under pressure, in hackathons and beyond.
+I build complete products end-to-end: from ML pipelines and multi-agent AI systems to backend APIs and production deployments.

-- Currently working on geospatial AI and churn prediction systems
+- Backend dev at Agency of Kazakhstan for Financial Market Regulation (6 mo)
-- Competing in ML/DS hackathons as the primary technical contributor
+- Currently at EY Academy of Business
-- Interested in explainability (SHAP), segmentation models, and local LLMs
+- Competing in ML/DS hackathons as primary technical contributor
-- Stack: Python · CatBoost · FastAPI · PostgreSQL · Docker
+- Languages: Kazakh (native) · Russian (C2) · English (B2)

 <br clear="right"/>